-Diversity and inclusion cannot be tick-the box activities for companies, they need to be the values upon which businesses are built.
-Too often, companies do not priorities people with disabilities when they create strategies for diversity and inclusion.
+Diversity and inclusion cannot be tick-box activities for companies, they need to be the values upon which businesses are built.
+Too often, companies do not prioritise people with disabilities when they create strategies for diversity and inclusion.
 “Although 90% of companies claim to prioritise diversity, only 4% consider disability in this definition, and only a small subset truly serves customers with disabilities,” says Caroline Casey, Founder and Creator of The Valuable 500.
-In this exclusive interview, we talked about creating an inclusive workplace for people with disabilities, the future of diversity and inclusion in business and the benefits of diversity in its fullest sense to companies.
+In this exclusive interview, we talked about creating an inclusive workplace for people with disabilities, the future of diversity and inclusion in business, and the benefits of diversity in its fullest sense to companies.

 How did you start Valuable 500 and what do you aim to achieve through this movement?

-What were some of the biggest challenges and what are some of the key lessons you have learnt along the way?
+What were some of the biggest challenges and what are some of the key lessons you have learned along the way?

 Caroline Casey: I started speaking to businesses about disability inclusion many years ago.
 The 3 biggest barriers I have witnessed are:

-- Businesses choose an “a la carte” inclusion model – pitting humanity and inclusion initiatives against each other whether that is in terms of gender, ethnicity or sexuality.
-When this happens disability is always bottom of the list.
+- Businesses choose an “a la carte” inclusion model – pitting humanity and inclusion initiatives against each other whether that is in terms of gender, ethnicity, or sexuality.
+When this happens, disability is always at the bottom of the list.
 Although 90% of companies claim to prioritise diversity, only 4% consider disability in this definition, and only a small subset truly serves customers with disabilities.
 We must look at inclusion for all, and this does not mean picking and choosing who has access to equality.

 What will the ‘new normal’ look like in the workplace after the world comes out of quarantine?
 How should leaders and managers plan their future ED&I strategies?